 On 1 December 2007, it was announced that Kazakhstan had been chosen to chair the Organization for Security and Co-operation in Europe for the year 2010.

-In 2009, Kazakhstan was producing approximately 1,540,000 barrels (245,000 m) of oil per day according to the US Energy Information Administration.
+According to the US Energy Information Administration, in 2009, Kazakhstan was producing approximately 1,540,000 barrels of oil per day.

 In 2009, the government introduced large-scale support measures such as the recapitalisation of banks and support for the real estate and agricultural sectors, as well as for small and medium enterprises (SMEs).
+The total value of the stimulus programs amounted to $21 billion, or 20% of the country's GDP, with $4 billion going to stabilise the financial sector.
+During the Great Recession, Kazakhstan's economy contracted by 1.2% in 2009.

 According to the 2010–11 World Economic Forum in Global Competitiveness Report, Kazakhstan was ranked 72nd in the world in economic competitiveness.

-From 2010, Kazakhstan's GDP growth figures started rising again.
+GDP growth figures rising again from 2010.

 In 2011, Switzerland confiscated US$48 million in Kazakhstani assets from Swiss bank accounts, as a result of a bribery investigation in the United States.
 US officials believed the funds represented bribes paid by American officials to Kazakhstani officials in exchange for oil or prospecting rights in Kazakhstan.

-By January 2012, the pension assets in Kazakhstan were about $17 billion (KZT 2.5 trillion).
+By January 2012, the pension assets were about $17 billion (KZT 2.5 trillion).

 On 12 November 2012, Kazakhstan was elected a member of the UN Human Rights Council for the first time.

 In December 2012, President Nursultan Nazarbayev announced the Kazakhstan 2050 Strategy with the slogan "Strong Business, Strong State."
+Proposing socio-economic and political reforms to hoist Kazakhstan among the top 30 economies by 2050.

 In 2012, Kazakhstan ranked low in an index of the least corrupt countries and the World Economic Forum listed corruption as the biggest problem in doing business in the country.

-In 2012, Kazakhstani boxer Serik Sapiyev was recognised as the best boxer for his techniques and was awarded the Val Barker Trophy.
+In 2012, Kazakhstani boxer Serik Sapiyev was recognised as the best boxer for his techniques and awarded the Val Barker Trophy.

 In 2013, China launched the Belt and Road Initiative (BRI) in which Kazakhstan functions as a transit hub.